Education technology is a hotbed of activity. And some developments will stay warm, while others, now overheated, will rapidly cool.

-At the EdTech for Export conference in New Zealand last week, I flipped the questions I’d been asking other industry execs (“Fad, trend, or it’s complicated?“) into advice for the industry itself.
+At the EdTech for Export conference in New Zealand last week, I flipped the questions I’d been asking other industry execs (if something was a fad, trend, or “it’s complicated”) into advice for the industry itself.
 It’s mostly U.S.-centric, and has only a three-to-five year time frame.
 Both are key caveats.

 Below is my presentation — with screen-by-screen notes — on nine developments (from Open Educational Resources to the rise of iPads and Chromebooks).
 Plus I highlight five bonus myths about education technology, corrected.
 The last has turned out to be one of the most popular parts of my presentation on Twitter.